parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 them.

 ## Rearrange Burp Repeater Request and Response Tabs for
+As of Burp `2020.12` (possibly sooner) the following option has been removed.
+Each Repeater tab has three layout button on top-right just under the target address.
+Choose `Vertical Layout` to get the top/bottom split.

+For older versions of Burp:

 1. `Repeater (menu, not the tab) > View`.
 2. Choose Top/bottom or left/right split.